Kingston Heirloom Quilters

 The Kingston Heirloom Quilters provides an opportunity for you to accomplish these objectives.
 We are a not-for-profit community organization committed to excellence in heirloom quilting.
 Through our meetings, workshops, guest speakers, and educational trips, we strive to broaden our knowledge and skills in both traditional and contemporary quilting techniques.

-We usually meet twice monthly, from September through June:
+We meet twice monthly, from September through June:

 We meet 9:30am to 3pm at St. John's Anglican Church Hall on Church Street in Portsmouth Village, Kingston.
 Members bring a lunch and enjoy the stimulation of fellow quilters throughout the day.
 So be sure to check the dates at the top of this page.